ikhsannur1996/assignment-etl-airflow/README.md

 - Compress the Airflow DAG scripts and documentation into a single folder.
 - Submit the compressed folder containing the scripts and documentation.
 - Ensure that the documentation is well-formatted and includes relevant explanations and assumptions.
+- Slide Presentation: Create a slide presentation to accompany the stored procedure.
+Each slide should focus on explaining a specific step of the procedure, detailing its significance, execution process, and impact on the overall ETL workflow.
+Ensure the slides are clear, concise, and visually appealing to facilitate understanding.

+Zip Archive Submission: Save both the stored procedure script and the slide presentation as separate files within a zip archive.
+This zip file should be submitted through the Learning Management System (LMS) to facilitate grading and feedback.

 **Evaluation Criteria:**
 - Adherence to requirements: 30%